laminlabs/lamin-blog/docs/symbolic-memory.md

 I also remembered another angle to argue in favor of "symbolic systems" for holding memory: a 2016 paper from DeepMind on differentiable memory.[^graves18]
 Symbolic systems of record aren't differentiable in the sense that you can write a tensor optimization loop, so differentiable tensorial memory fills a gap.
-On the other hand, a team that monitors updates and reviews changes, e.g. in the context of software development or R&D, also runs an optimization process against symbolic systems of records.[^ultimate]
+On the other hand, a team that monitors updates and reviews changes, e.g. in the context of software development or R&D, also runs an optimization process against symbolic systems of record.[^ultimate]
 And with AI agents & robotics, this becomes much more scalable than it was.
 Not as scalable as optimizing tensors on a GPU, but maybe scalable enough to merit the question of whether these symbolic systems of record are more optimal than memory stored in tensors, at least for present day real-world systems?

 The "differentiable memory paper" from 2016 did, as far as I know, not make it into real world AI systems and I generally have the feeling that RAG systems and vector databases are much less hyped today than 2 years ago.
-Most recent approaches to increase context for LLMs revolve around better bookkeeping of markdown files, better tool calling to existing systems of records, and strategies in which LLMs recursively query storage systems.
+Most recent approaches to increase context for LLMs revolve around better bookkeeping of markdown files, better tool calling to existing systems of record, and strategies in which LLMs recursively query storage systems.
 My understanding is that this is what agents should be doing in almost any setting and that it has been particularly optimized in the "Recursive Language Models" paper.[^zhang18]
 Gemini 3 comments on this: _The reason those [differentiable memory] systems didn't take over is twofold.
 (1) Scaling Laws: It turned out to be easier to just make the context window larger than to make the external memory differentiable.
 (2) The bottleneck is symbolic: The real world is symbolic.
 In R&D, for example, you deal with discrete entities: molecules, experiments, perturbations, sequences, files, etc. Attempting to force these into a continuous differentiable space for the sake of an optimization loop loses that discrete ground truth._